Carreau/phd-dissertation/parts/part4.rst

     speedup compared to the exact calculation of the fluorescent density allow to make fits on doublets in minutes instead of hours.

-It should though be noted that in the case of discreet Z-stack sufficiently spaced the difference of radius between rings in subsequent stack can led to an artificial "ring-artifact" in the under sample Z-direction.
-In the case of a too pronounce "ring effect" a "ghost" sphere can appear at inside of each liposome which might lead the fitting process of the doublets to fall into a local maximum of correlation.
+Though the use of numerical technique is not without artifact.
+In the case of discreet Z-stack sufficiently spaced the difference of radius between fluorescent rings in subsequent stack can led to an "ring-artifact" (`Fig
+#ring-artifact`) when using numerical Gaussian blur.
+In the case of a too
+pronounced "ring-artifact" a "ghost" spheres can appear around each liposomes which might lead the fitting process of the doublets to fall into a local maximum of correlation, thus leading to wrong value of the geometrical parameters.

 .. _ring-artifact:
 .. figure:: /figs/ring_artifact.png
     :width: 90%

-    Left : One plane of the numerical model with ring artifact due to an under sampling of the model in the Z-direction, stacks from "Far" Z leaks onto current Z-stack and form a ring.
+    Left : One plane of the numerical model with exaggerated ring artifact due to an under sampling of the model in the Z-direction, stacks from "Far" Z leaks onto current Z-stack and form a ring.
 Right : Same plane of the model with enough sampling plane in the Z-direction do not show the ring artifact.
 In this case we use a sampling equal to the number of slice than the recorded data.
 (X,Y in arbitrary units)

 In our case we have a sufficient number of stacks so that the numerical model with the same sample size as the data do not show the ring artefact and have smooth transition near the position of the spherical cap.
+Though the ring artifact can be eliminated by oversampling/interpolating the model before the Numerical Gaussian blur and under sampling afterward to the correct number of pixels.

-The size of the Gaussian blur can also be adjusted to be higher than the typical size of the point spread function of the microscope and will act as a regularisation function for the value of the correlation between the model and the acquired data (cf :num:`Figure #max-proj-model`).
+The size of the
+Gaussian blur can also be adjusted to be higher which will act as a regularisation function for the value of the correlation between the model and the acquired data (cf :num:`Figure #max-proj-model`), thus smoothing or eliminating local maxima, but reducing the precision in the position of the maxima.

 .. _max-proj-model:
 .. figure:: /figs/max_proj_model.png